-Each student absence must be accounted for by a parent or legal guardian.
+Each student's absence and tardiness must be accounted for by a parent or legal guardian.

-It is the parent or guardian's responsibility to notify the nurse's office on the morning of the absence.
+It is the parent or guardian's responsibility to notify the Attendance office on the morning of the absence.
 Upon returning to school, any student who was absent must submit a note written and signed by the parent/guardian explaining the absence.
-If the note is NOT submitted within two school days after the student's return, the absent day(s) will be considered as unexcused absences.
-Skipping school will be considered truancy and will result in school discipline.
+If the note is NOT submitted with an excused reason, within two school days after the student's return, the absent day(s) will be considered as unexcused absence(s).